abweiner18/portfolio/README.md

 ## Scientific Concept Posters for Elementary School Students and their Families
 Science Night is an annual highly-attended event at a public elementary school.
 It is an evening of fun, hands-on STEM activities for students and their families to explore science and engineering concepts.
 ## Humorous Opinion
-After seeing Hamilton, forget about Brexit, it’s time to Brit-In.
+After seeing *Hamilton*, forget about Brexit, it’s time to Brit-In.